The 5 dashed lines on your FINCH II display indicates that there is a communication failure between your TD Transmitter and your FINCH II.

 Check the wires on the Transmitter.

 Replace or fix any issues with the wiring.
-All wires need to be secure and tight, not corroded or frayed, and in the same order as the COMP #1 and # 2 terminals.
+All wires need to be secure and tight, not corroded or frayed, and in the correct order.
+The black wire is PWR, the white wire is GND, and the red wire is SV.

-If you have more than one compartment connected, and only one has dash lines, swap the connectors for Comp 1 & 2 and see if the fault follows the wiring or stays on the original Compartment.
+If you have more than one compartment connected, and only one has dashed lines, swap the connectors for Comp #1 & #2 and see if the fault follows the wiring or stays on the original Compartment.

-If it stays on the original compartment, the problem is with the FINCH circuit board and will need to replace the unit.
+If it stays on the original compartment, the problem is with the FINCH circuit board.
+You will need to replace the unit.

 If the fault follows the wiring that was moved, the problem is with the wiring harness or transmitter.